SwiftyLab/DynamicCodableKit/Sources/DynamicCodableKit/DynamicCodableKit.docc/DynamicCodableKit.md

 pod 'DynamicCodableKit'
 ```

-Optionally, you can also use the pre built XCFramework from the GitHub releases page by replacing `{version}` with the required version you want to use:
+Optionally, you can also use the pre-built XCFramework from the GitHub releases page by replacing `{version}` with the required version you want to use:

 ```ruby
 pod 'DynamicCodableKit', :http => 'https://github.com/SwiftyLab/DynamicCodableKit/releases/download/v{version}/DynamicCodableKit-{version}.xcframework.zip'